ftann/docker-atlas/README.md

 Included are a LDAP backend and OIDC provider for SSO and user management.<br/>
 Nextcloud for file management, Syncthing as file synchronization service and Plex to serve media content.<br/>
 Nginx proxy in front of web services with automatic renewal of certificates.<br/>
-Protonmail-bridge that allows for sending mails to the admin or registered users.
+Proton-bridge that allows for sending mails to the admin or registered users.

 Automatic update of the running containers and automatic backup of both the container state and the data.